Nancy Pelosi: Political positions

-Gaza

-After the drone strikes on aid workers from World Central Kitchen in April 2024, Pelosi, Mark Pocan, James P. McGovern, Jan Schakowsky, and 36 other congressional Democrats urged President Biden in an open letter to reconsider planned arms shipments to the Israeli military.

-Yugoslavia

-Pelosi supported the NATO bombing of Yugoslavia, saying, "what is happening in Kosovo is a challenge to the conscience of our country, a challenge to the future of NATO.....this is a vital national interest for us, an interest in the fate of NATO."

 Public image

 Pelosi has often been described as a polarizing figure, facing criticism from both the political right and left.
-Progressives have criticized her for her knowledge of waterboarding and other enhanced interrogation techniques during the War on Terror, accusing her of not objecting strongly enough to these practices.
+Progressives have criticized her for her knowledge of waterboarding and other torture methods during the war on terror, accusing her of not objecting strongly enough to these practices.
 Conservatives and libertarians have taken issue with her positions on gun rights, viewing her advocacy for gun control as an infringement on Second Amendment rights.
 They have also criticized her stance on taxation, particularly her support for higher taxes on the wealthy and corporations to fund social programs.
-Pelosi's role in leading the House to impeach President Donald Trump twice has drawn significant criticism from Trump supporters and Republicans, who perceived the impeachments as politically motivated and divisive.
+Her role in leading the House to impeach President Donald Trump twice has drawn significant criticism from Trump supporters and Republicans, who perceived the impeachments as politically motivated and divisive.

 Pelosi has faced allegations of using her position for insider trading, particularly concerning stock transactions that critics claim were influenced by her legislative knowledge.
-Critics have also depicted her as a symbol of liberal elitism, pointing to her strong opposition to populism and comments suggesting that some Americans reject Democratic policies due to their beliefs about "guns, gays, [and] God".
+The return on the Pelosis' investment portfolio was 16,930% between 1987 and 2024, which beat the S&P 500 by 581%.
+Critics have also depicted her as a symbol of the liberal elite, pointing to her strong opposition to populism and comments suggesting that some Americans reject Democratic policies due to their beliefs about "guns, gays, [and] God".
 During the COVID-19 pandemic, Pelosi was accused of hypocrisy when she had her hair styled at a salon that was supposed to be closed for indoor appointments due to health restrictions, with critics alleging she used her position to receive preferential treatment.